eNewsletter Sign up

-The Gold Coast Marine Destination project aims to diversify the range of marine tourism products and experiences on the Gold Coast (hence encouraging visitors to stay longer and increase their spend).
-The project also aims to evenly distribute visitors throughout the Broadwater and the Southern Moreton Bay area, and create employment, export and investment opportunities for the city
+The Gold Coast Marine Destination project aims to diversify the range of marine tourism products and experiences on the Gold Coast, encouraging visitors to stay longer and increase their spend.
+The project also aims to evenly distribute visitors throughout the Broadwater and the Southern Moreton Bay area and create employment, export and investment opportunities for the city.

-The Gold Coast Marine Destination Project is overseen by the Destinations, Access and Management Working Group, which is part of the larger Gold Coast Waterways Steering Committee.
+The Gold Coast Marine Destination Project is overseen by the Destinations, Access and Management Working Group, which provides advice to the Gold Coast Waterways Authority.

 Springbrook Tourism Visioning Plan

-Council's Economic Development Branch, in partnership with the Natural Areas Management Unit, have completed a visioning plan for Springbrook.
-The aim of this project is to explore ways to improve the sustainability, viability and success of Springbrook tourism businesses that also celebrates and protects the areas ecological values.
+In 2011, the Springbrook Visioning Plan was completed with the aim of exploring ways to improve the sustainability, viability and success of Springbrook’s tourism which also celebrates and protects the area’s World Heritage ecological values.

 The final plan is available for download in sections: